thousandbrainsproject/tbp.monty/rfcs/0000_future_work.md

 ## Optional Nice to Have Tasks

-- Put the structured front-matter into the future-work/subpage documents so you can see who's working on them, the size, without having to go to the table widget.
+- Put the structured front-matter into the future-work/subpage documents so you can see who's working on them, the estimated scope, without having to go to the table widget.
 - Link to the table widget from each future work sub-page.

 # Drawbacks